ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xI.md

 ### Basic debugging
 - **Print Debugging:** A form of debugging where print statements are added *throughout the code* to check how the program is flowing.
 - **Scope Debugging:** A form of debugging where print statements are added to check the status of the *variables in the program at different stages* to see how they are changing.
 (Debugging *small sections/scopes* of a program to make sure things have run correctly so far.)
 - **Rubber Duck Debugging:** A form of debugging where the programmer explains the logic, goals, and operations to an inanimate listener to methodically step through the code.
-The point is when faced with a hard to solve problem, try explaining it from scratch.
+The point is when faced with a hard-to-solve problem, try explaining it from scratch.
 Oftentimes, you'll find the solution.

 > Rubber duck debugging was introduced by the 1999 book *The Pragmatic Programmer*, and it refers to a programmer who carried around a rubber duck to which to explain problems.
 By explaining things to the duck, the programmer often found the solution.